What is Little Athletics?

 Does my child need to wear a uniform?

-Yes, all athletes (U6 to U17) are required to be in full uniform for all meets at Plympton Flyers Little Athletic Centre and all Little Athletics SA events.
-This includes which Registration Badge, Age badge & Coles badge.
-Badges will be in your registration bag ready for collection a week or so after you have registered on-line.
+Yes, all athletes (U6 to U17) are required to be in full uniform for all meets at Plympton Flyers Little Athletics Club and all Little Athletics SA events.
+This includes the Registration Badge, Age badge & Coles badge.
+Badges will be in your registration bag ready for collection a week or so after you have registered online.

 Where do I buy a uniform and how much are they?

-Our uniform top is sold at the registrar desk next to the canteen for $40.
+Our uniform top is sold at the registrar’s desk next to the canteen.

 Training is included in the registration and there is no added cost to come and train.
-Time and locations for 2017/18 still to be confirmed.
+Training is on Tuesdays from 5.00-6.00 pm at Hamilton Secondary College.